Meet The Team

 MS.c student

-He joined the Brown lab in August 2022 as a MS.c student.
-His research project uses in vivo two-photon microscopy to investigate the role of SerpinE1 on microvascular systems following stroke.
+Kamal received his MS.c in neuroscience from the University of Victoria (UVic) in the Brown lab.
+His research project uses in vivo two-photon microscopy to investigate the role of SerpinE1 /PAI-1 on microvascular hemodynamics following stroke.

 To kick time off, Kamal trains and co-instructs taekwondo, plays soccer, and enjoys cooking.
 You can also catch him in the movie theatre every week, and will not shy away from telling a surprising fact of the day.